PX4/PX4-user_guide/en/middleware/micrortps.md

 If the *Listener application* does not print anything, make sure the *Client* is running.
 :::

-## Examples/tests of ROS-independent apps

-The following examples provide additional real-world demonstrations of how to use the features described in this topic.

-* [Throughput test](../middleware/micrortps_throughput_test.md): A simple test to measure the throughput of the bridge.

 ## Troubleshooting

 ### Client reports that selected UART port is busy

 If the selected UART port is busy, it's possible that the MAVLink application is already being used.
-If both MAVLink and RTPS connections are required you will have to either move the connection to use another port or configure the port so that it can be shared.
+If both MAVLink and RTPS connections are required you will have to either move the connection to use another port or using the available protocol splitter for PX4 and companion computers.

 :::tip
 A quick/temporary fix to allow bridge testing during development is to stop MAVLink from *NuttShell*: